akash-network/awesome-akash/cross-platform-disk-test/README.md

 # Cross Platform Disk Test (CPDT)

 Measuring storage performance (SSD, HDD, USB Flash etc.) and RAM speed.
-Random and sequential throughput (read/write operations) is calculted in MB/s and can be compared in consistent and reliable manner between mobile and desktop platfotms and devices.
+Random and sequential throughput (read/write operations) is calculated in MB/s and can be compared in consistent and reliable manner between mobile and desktop platfotms and devices.

 ![UI](https://raw.githubusercontent.com/maxim-saplin/CrossPlatformDiskTest/master/Img%203.png)